maschollan/KANAPA/README.md

 Dataset di dapat melalui scrapping 90% dan melalui Platform Kaggle

 ## Task
-The goal is to develop a system that can identify different types of ornamental fish based on input images or other relevant features.
-This task involves training a machine learning model to recognize and classify various species of ornamental fish.
+The objective is to create a system capable of recognizing diverse ornamental fish species by analyzing input images or related characteristics.
+Achieving this goal entails training a machine learning model for the purpose of classifying these fish types.

 ## What ML model do in our app
 ![](./img/ml-impl.png)